UniStuttgart-INS/INSTINCT/README.md

 ## Description

 This software provides real-time and post processing functionality for navigational tasks.
 It can read from sensors and fuse together the data.
-It can fuse GNSS data with IMU data and do advances functions like RTK, RAIM, ...
+It can fuse GNSS data with IMU data and do advanced functions like RTK, RAIM, ...

 ## Getting Started